adampridmore/vat-roadmap/source/documentation/index.md

 # VAT (MTD) Roadmap

-This roadmap describes VAT (MTD)'s development plans for the benefit of developers creating software that interact with our APIs.
-It details the APIs currently available in both our 'Sandbox' and 'Production' environments, and the anticipated schedule for our future releases.
+This roadmap describes VAT (MTD)'s development plans for the benefit of teams creating software that interact with our APIs.
+It lists the APIs currently available in our 'Sandbox' and 'Production' environments and the anticipated schedule for our future releases.

 In the roadmap are the following: